ck-repo/Terraform-Ansible/README.md

   - Terraform Validate to confirm that the TF syntax is correct
   - Ansible Linting to confirm that the playbook is formatted correctly
-  - Terraform Plan to what will be deployed
+  - Terraform Plan to see what will be deployed

 - If any errors are seen then the pull request will not allow the merge from Dev into Master occur.
 - If everything is ok or the problem is fixed the pull request can be approved to perform a merge into to Master.